AgileTrossDev/tps_report/README.md

 ## Setup

 ### Dependencies
 Each Service within this System has it's own requirements.txt that should be pip installed.
 This is performed automatically during the Docker Deploy.
-A Development requirements-dev.txt is found at the root of the repository and contains dependencies to help with testing and linting.0
+A Development requirements-dev.txt is found at the root of the repository and contains dependencies to help with testing and linting.

 ### Pip Install